b0noI/AIF2/source/_posts/2014-12-28-building-text-dictionary-illustrated-by-nlp-library-aif.markdown

 It can be easily noticed that some terms are incomplete and require some clarification in order to be practically used.
 For instance, “word” requires clarification on the token similarity notion.
 In our article we will calculate token similarity using formula [1].
 The formula shows the probability that two tokens are included in one word.
 Accordingly, we assume that two tokens are included in one word if there is inequality [2].

-ifthen: Token similarity tries to infer whether a given token is similar to another execlusively based on it's form.
-For an instance we consider the tokens "see" and "seemed" similar.
+ifthen: Token similarity tries to infer whether a given token is similar to another.
+It's execlusively based on form, for an instance we consider the tokens "see" and "seemed" similar.

 Token similarity is computed using the formula [1].
 It shows the probability that two tokens are included in one word.
 Accordingly, we assume that two tokens are included in one word if there is inequality [2].